 We've had lots of rain, why is there still a Water Supply Shortage Emergency?

-How can I get a meter / water service on a property that is currently without?
+How can I get a new meter / water service on a property that is currently without?

 As a well user, do I need a backflow prevention assembly?

 Yes.
 In order to prevent cross-connections, Federal and State regulations require that a backflow prevention assembly be installed on any property that has a public and private water supply, even if those two systems are not interconnected.
 The assembly must be installed at the District meter and the property owners are responsible for maintaining it in proper working condition.

 What is the capital cost recovery fee?